CompleteBlenderCreator/05-Animated-Lamp-Original/readme.md

 * Understand that there is time and place for both.
 * Use the blackbody node.

+# Auto Inverse Kinematics (IK)
+* Learn how to turn on Auto IK.
+* Realise that this is a starting point and not perfect!
+* Understand it applies to the whole rig.
+* See that it allows us to control the connected bones all at once.

 ---
 Click [here](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial) to find out more about the course, and how we build these assets step-by-step.